 - Registered Agent: Every incorporated business entity needs to have an address of server process on public record.
 This cannot be a PO box, it must be a physical address within the state the corporation is based or conducts business and is foreign qualified.
 In many cases, small business owners do not want their home address on public record, so they select a designated registered agent whose address appears on public record and satisfies this formality.

 - Annual Statement of Information: Every filed entity or incorporated business structure must file an annual statement of information, or annual report.
 This tells the state office any changes in the critical information of the business, such as addresses, change of officers, directors and shareholders, etc. This typically involves a nominal fee and can be performed electronically on most state’s websites.

 - Paying Taxes: Of course, every corporation must report and pay taxes to both federal and franchise governments on time and according the the tax classifications filed.

 In order to open a business bank account, and EIN number is required.
 In order to obtain your number from the IRS, a form must be completed, signed and sent in.
-When you complete the form, if it is a new business, the process is straight forward.
+When you complete the form, if it is a new business, the process is straightforward.
 If you already have an EIN number prior to incorporating, then there are some additional information requirements.
-You can apply online with the IRS and find more information here http://www.irs.gov/businesses/small/article/0,,id=98350,00.html.
+You can call us and we can apply for you if you wish.
 Companies Incorporated can prepare your EIN form or obtain your EIN number for you.
 Its that easy!

 Corporations have organizational structure.
 The owners of the corporation, or shareholders, elect a board of directors to oversee corporate management.
 The day to day activities of the corporation are the responsibility of the corporate officers, who are selected by the board of directors.